 Factors Augmenting the Prevalence of IoTs

 The applications of IoT are unlimited with imagination being the only limit.
 Several companies involved in the internet of things are investing into the IoT cloud platform.
 IoT or the connected IoT devices, as we call them, have been there for some time.
 But, three factors are making the IoT more and more prevalent.

-- The first is that the iot sensors are getting cheaper, smaller and consuming less energy day-by-day.
-This allows for the sensors to be embedded in different scenarios even where the space, power supply and cost are constraints.
-For instance, an Ultrasonic Distance Measuring Sensor consumes very less energy and detects whether any obstacle is in front of it.
+- The first is that the IoT sensors are getting cheaper, smaller and consuming less energy day-by-day.
+This allows for the sensors to be embedded in different scenarios even where space, power supply, and cost are constraints.
+For instance, an Ultrasonic Distance Measuring Sensor consumes very less energy and detects whether an obstacle is in front of it.
 This sensor allows for the creation of an autonomous robot which wanders on its own.

 - The second is the ubiquitous Internet.
 Now it’s possible to have a high-speed Internet on the move and also up in the sky on a flight.
 Not only it is available everywhere but is also getting cheaper and faster on a regular basis.
 This allows the data collected by the sensors to be sent to a centralized location for further processing.